 • Bluish lips or face

 We are working with local organizations to make sure that Utahns' basic needs are met during these uncertain times.
-Learn more about how COVID-19's is impacting our friends and neighbors through our dashboard highlighting top resource and services requested by 211 callers.
+Learn more about how COVID-19's is impacting our friends and neighbors with 211's data.

 Help the Utah Community amid COVID-19 (Coronavirus).
 Here are a few ways you can get involved.

-The COVID-19 Community Response Fund will support economically-vulnerable Utahans by supporting organizations specialized in rental assistance or mortgage payment assistance; rapid rehousing, shelter diversion, homeless shelters; crisis nurseries and childcare providers; healthcare services for vulnerable Utahns; as well as 211 Information and Referral.
+The COVID-19 Community Response Fund supports economically-vulnerable Utahans by supporting organizations specialized in rental assistance or mortgage payment assistance; rapid rehousing, shelter diversion, homeless shelters; crisis nurseries and childcare providers; healthcare services for vulnerable Utahns; as well as 211 Information and Referral.

 For those of you who are not in a high-risk group and are looking for ways to help, check out our list of volunteer opportunities and in-kind donation needs from our partners that have been deemed high-need.